Maryland women pour it on Alabama 100-64 to reach Sweet 16 - WTMJ

 AP Sports Writer

-SAN ANTONIO (AP) — Maryland and its offensive juggernaut are rolling fast and easy into the Sweet 16, getting 19 points from Angel Reese and overwhelming Alabama 100-64 on Wednesday.
+“It showed the balance of our team and the depth that we have,” Terrapins coach Brenda Frese said.

+And just how scary this bunch may look to the rest of the tournament field.

-The second-seeded Terrapins (27-2) came into the women’s NCAA Tournament with the nation’s highest-scoring offense and have yet to take their foot off the gas.
+The Terrapins (27-2) came into the tournament with the nation’s highest-scoring offense and have yet to take their foot off the gas.
 The Terps are averaging 99 points in their two tournament wins after scoring 91.3 per game in the regular season.

+Maryland hit the 100-point mark for the seventh time this season and got 46 points off the bench.
+The Terps were so dominant, season scoring leader Ashley Owusu didn’t make her first basket until the lead was already 46-23 in the second quarter.
+Five Maryland players scored in double figures.

+“Obviously its fun when you’ve got your bench coming out and destroying,” said reserve Faith Masonius, who added 16 points.
+“That’s a championship team right there.”

 The Terps ran out to a 30-9 lead after the first quarter, shot 68% over the first half and scored in every possible way.
 Mimi Collins scored her team’s first nine points.
 Maryland made four consecutive 3-pointers and Alabama looked bewildered just trying to find the ball.